 4. Select Export Passwords again on the confirmation pop-up.

-5. Give it a name and pick a destination for the CSV file and click Save.
+5. Give it a name, pick a destination for the CSV file, and click Save.

 That is all there is to exporting and importing iCloud Keychain passwords.
-The process is simple and quick, so you can have it completed across both devices in no time.
+The process is simple and quick, so you can complete it across both devices in no time.

 If you have any other ideas or suggestions, we encourage you to suggest them in the comments below.